danieldownes/BallanceLikeGame/README.md

 e.g., BallGame-PlayModeTests and BallGame-UnitTests.
 In order to save time and demonstrate good usage of tooling, ChatGPT was largely used to generate the automated test code.
 It is then manually reviewed to ensure the tests make sense.
 The ChatGPT logs links are included in the relevant classes.
-Its believe LLM code generation should obsolutely be embrased and this is included as example of this.
-With ethical consideratoin (including in teams), the developer should declare when larger chunks of code have been generated, so to facility code review, and also sustain trust amoung the team.
+Its believe LLM code generation should absolutely be embraced and this is included as example of this.
+With ethical consideration (including in teams), the developer should declare when larger chunks of code have been generated, so to facility code review, and also sustain trust among the team.